dbravman/phase-0-tracks/web_dev/request_cycle/http_requests.md

  * POST requests have no restrictions on data length

 ###Optional bonus question: What is a cookie (the technical kind, not the delicious kind)?
 How does it relate to HTTP requests?
+A cookie is a small piece of data stored in a web browser that can record information and then send it back to the website.